 Breakstone, White & Gluck has a proven track record of top results for clients.
 We take pride in helping our clients and have been consistently recognized for our work, as Top 100 New England Super Lawyers and Top 100 Massachusetts Super Lawyers.
 For a free legal consultation, contact our firm at 800-379-1244 or 617-723-7676 or use our contact form.

 Recent Truck Accidents Injuring Cyclists in Boston and Cambridge

-In June 2016, 27-year-old Amanda Phillips was killed in a truck crash in Inman Square.
+- In June 2016, a 27-year-old woman was killed in a truck crash in Inman Square.
 The cyclist first collided with an open Jeep door, then was hit by a landscaping truck.

-A few days later, Bernard Lavin, 60, died in a tractor-trailer accident in Porter Square in Cambridge.
+- Just a few days later, a 60-year-old cyclist died in a tractor-trailer accident in Porter Square in Cambridge.

 How Truck vs. Bicycle Crashes Happen

 Our Experience: Trial Technology for Bus Accident Case

 |U.S. Cities with Truck Side Guard Ordinances|

 |Boston's City Council approved the first in the nation truck side guard ordinance in October 2014.|